Nuitka/Nuitka-website/doc/user-documentation/common-issue-solutions.rst

-If your program fails to find a data file, it can cause different problematic behavior; for example, a package might complain that it is not the correct version, because a ``VERSION`` read from the file usually, was not found and instead, a default value is used.
-The absence of files containing for example icons may cause visual issues only or texts that cannot be found in a file, which may also raise strange errors.
+If your program fails to find a data file, it can cause different problematic behavior; for example, a package might complain that it is not the correct version because a ``VERSION`` read from the file usually was not found, and instead, it uses a default value.
+The absence of files containing, for example, icons may cause visual issues only or databases, or texts missing in a file, which may also raise all kinds of strange errors.

 Often, the error handling code paths for files that are not present are even buggy and will reveal programming errors like unbound local